 The time zone of the Portal account

 The Portal connects to the Engine by means of a dedicated account.
 This account is unique to each Engine and is similar to the accounts of the users of the Finder.
-The time zone specified for the Portal account is key to understand when data collection is triggered.
-Depending on how the Portal account is configured, we can find one of the three situations explained below.
+The time zone of the Portal account matches the time zone of the admin user in every Engine.

-By default, the Portal account is configured in every Engine to have the time zone of Europe/Zurich, which corresponds to Central European Time (CET, UTC +1 hour) during the winter and Central European Summer Time (CEST, UTC +2 hours) during the summer.
+By default, the time zone of the admin user (and, therefore, that of the Portal account) is configured in every Engine to have the time zone of Europe/Zurich, which corresponds to Central European Time (CET, UTC +1 hour) during the winter and Central European Summer Time (CEST, UTC +2 hours) during the summer.
 Therefore, from the point of view of the Portal, all Engines share the same time zone (Europe/Zurich), even when this is actually not the case.

 To schedule the collection of data, the Portal computes the local time that is equivalent to 01:00 Zurich time.
 When the scheduled time is reached, the Portal begins to collect data from all Engines.

-Let us illustrate the possible situations with an example involving one Portal connected to two Engines.
+Let us illustrate the influence of time zones in the data collection with an example involving one Portal connected to two Engines.
 Imagine that we have a Portal installed in London, one Engine in New York and another Engine in Paris.
 For the sake of simplicity, we are not going to deal with daylight savings.
 Therefore, we assume that the Portal in London has UTC time, that the Engine in New York has UTC -5 hours and that the Engine in Paris has UTC +1 hour as their respective time zones.

-Imagine that most of the machines with the Collector installed are located in Paris.
-It makes sense then to centralize the admin account with the time zone of Paris.
-As explained above, if the admin account is centralized, the Portal account shares the time zone of the admin account.
-Therefore, both the Engine in New York and the Engine in Paris have the time zone of the Portal account set to Paris time.
+Suppose that most of the devices with the Collector installed are located in Paris.
+It makes sense thus to have the time zone of the admin account set to Paris.
+This ensures that the computation occurs during the night in Paris, when most of the devices are inactive.
+Since the Portal account shares the same time zone of the admin account, both the Engine in New York and the Engine in Paris have the time zone of the Portal account set to Paris time.

 The Portal in London triggers the computation at 01:00 Paris time, that is 00:00 London time.
 The Engine in Paris has its data collected as usual, from midnight one day ago to midnight one hour ago.
 However, for the Engine in New York the situation is different.
 Since its time zone has been centralized to Paris, data collection is performed from 18h last day to 18h today, coinciding in real-time with the collection of data in Paris.